 \subsection{Theory and Methods}

-Wave-encoding is incorporated into the Shuffling model and the wave gradient encoding parameters are optimized for the target time-resolved imaging application for higher acceleration capability.
+Wave-encoding is incorporated into Shuffling and the wave-encoding parameters are optimized to achieve higher acceleration for the target time-resolved imaging application.
 3D-FSE and MPRAGE sequences are modified to enable sinusoidal wave-gradients and random sub-sampling of k-space.
-In-vivo Shuffling and Wave-Shuffling under-sampling MPRAGE experiments are performed to demonstrate the better reconstruction enabled by the wave-encoding.
+In-vivo Shuffling and Wave-Shuffling under-sampling MPRAGE experiments are performed to demonstrate the better conditioning provided by wave-encoding.
 In-vivo Wave-Shuffling 3D-FSE data are also acquired and reconstructed.
-A wave gradient calibration method to account for system hardware imperfections suitable for Wave-Shuffling acquisitions with random under-sampling and without a densely-sampled, low-resolution calibration region is proposed.
+A wave-encoding calibration method to account for system hardware imperfections suitable for random under-sampling acquisitions without a densely-sampled, low-resolution calibration region is proposed.